E-Asrar-Haghighi/tales-of-us-podcast/README.md

 **A story of emotional reconnection, nostalgia, and the courage to say what was once left unsaid.**
 🎬 [Download Season 1 Teaser](seasons/Season_01_Unspoken_Connections/S01-Unspoken_Connections_Teaser.mp4)

-Scripts and summaries (no spoilers) are available in the
+Scripts and summaries are available in the
 `/seasons/Season_01_Unspoken_Connections/` folder: